Malasana

 The name Malasana is used for various squatting asanas in hatha yoga and modern yoga as exercise.

 Traditionally, and in B. K. S. Iyengar's Light on Yoga, Malasana, or Garland Pose, is used for a squatting pose with the feet together and the back rounded with multiple hand placement variations.
-When the hands are bound around the back this pose is called Kanchyasana ("golden belt pose").
+When the hands are bound around the back, forming the "garland", this pose is sometimes called Kanchyasana ("golden belt pose").

 In the West, the name Malasana is also used for the regular squat pose, Upaveshasana, in which the hand palms are folded together in Anjali Mudra in front of the chest, and the feet are set wider apart.

 Etymology

 The name Malasana is from the Sanskrit माला mālā, a garland, necklace, or rosary; and आसन āsana, "seat" or "posture".
 According to Iyengar, the name derives from the arms "hanging from the neck like a garland".
 Under the name Malasana, the 19th-century Sritattvanidhi illustrates what is now called Bhujapidasana (the shoulder press), a pose in which the body is completely supported on the hands.
 (Note: In this position, the arms are indeed "hanging from the neck like a garland," in contrast to Iyengar's squatting Malasana and Upavesasana.)